Complexity of Bilevel Linear Programming with a Single Upper-Level Variable: Reformulation of Combinatorial Optimization Problem

 \section{Reformulation of Combinatorial Optimization Problem}

-In this section, we briefly present a reformulation of combinatorial optimization problems into instances of \BLPWithSingleUpperLevelVariable{}.
-This relies on the techniques developed in Section~\ref{sec:ProofOfTheorem1} to prove Theorem~\ref{theorem:ValueOfBLPWithSingleUpperLevelVariableIsNPHard}.
+In this section, we briefly present a reformulation of combinatorial optimization problems into instances of \BLPWithSingleUpperLevelVariable{}. \phantomsection Given a \ClassNP{}-hard combinatorial optimization problem, one can construct a reduction from its decision version to the decision version of \BLPWithSingleUpperLevelVariable{}.
+However, by exploiting the techniques developed in Section~\ref{sec:ProofOfTheorem1}, one can in fact design a transformation that preserves optimal solutions, in the sense that an optimal solution to the original combinatorial problem can be constructed from one for the resulting \BLPWithSingleUpperLevelVariable{} instance, and vice versa.
 Consider the following 0-1 integer LP:

 where $c \in \mathbb{Q}^{\IPNVariables}$, $A \in \mathbb{Q}^{\NConstraints \times \IPNVariables}$, and $a \in \mathbb{Q}^{\NConstraints}$.
 We assume that \eqref{eq:Knapsack} has at least one feasible solution, which holds when it is a 0-1 integer LP formulation of the knapsack or traveling salesman problem over a fully-connected graph.
 By appropriate scaling if necessary, we may assume $a_j \in [-1,1]$ for all $j = 1, \ldots, \NConstraints$.
-We first replace the binary variables using the lexicographic LP~(\hyperref[eq:SATBilevelLexProgrammingLowerLevel]{P${}_{\text{lex}}^{\text{low}}(\IPNVariables, \LexUVar)$}) or its LP equivalent~(\hyperref[eq:SATBilevelWeightedProblemLowerLevel]{P${}_{\text{weight}}^{\text{low}}(\IPNVariables, \LexUVar, 1)$}) (Lemma~\ref{lemma:LexToWeighted}~\ref{lemma:LexToWeightedAssertionOne} is stated for $\IPNVariables \ge 2$ but it is straightforward to show that it also holds for $\IPNVariables = 1$):
+We first replace the binary variables using the lexicographic LP~(\hyperref[eq:SATBilevelLexProgrammingLowerLevel]{P${}_{\text{lex}}^{\text{low}}(\IPNVariables, \LexUVar)$}) or its LP equivalent~(\hyperref[eq:SATBilevelWeightedProblemLowerLevel]{P${}_{\text{weight}}^{\text{low}}(\IPNVariables, \LexUVar)$}) (Lemma~\ref{lemma:LexToWeighted}~\ref{lemma:LexToWeightedAssertionOne} is stated for $\IPNVariables \ge 2$ but it is straightforward to show that it also holds for $\IPNVariables = 1$):

 where $\LexUVar \in \mathbb{R}$, and $\ReformZ, \ReformAugFrac, \LexLVarS, \LexLVarT, \LexLVarU \in \mathbb{R}^{\IPNVariables}$.
 For each $i = 1, \ldots, \IPNVariables$, the optimality of the lower-level problem implies $\ReformAugFrac_i = |\ReformZ_i - 1/2|$, thus the condition $\ReformAugFrac_i \geq 1/2$ enforces $\LexUVar$ to be such that $\ReformZ_i \in \{0,1\}$.
 Next, we replace the constraints~\eqref{eq:KnapsackBLPWithUpperLevelConstraintConstraint} with a penalty term added to the objective: